-A simple and easy recipe for crispy bite-sized popcorn turkey tossed in a spicy, sweet and sticky gochujang sauce!
+A simple and easy recipe for crispy bite-sized popcorn turkey nuggets tossed in a spicy, sweet, and sticky gochujang sauce!
 Great as a snack or appetizer.

-It was super easy to switch up my protein and use turkey to make bite-sized popcorn turkey, especially since turkey pieces are larger in size than your average poultry, so one turkey breast is more than enough for this recipe and is very easy to work with especially when you buy it boneless.
+It was super easy to switch up my protein and use turkey to make bite-sized popcorn turkey nuggets, especially since turkey pieces are larger in size than your average poultry, so one turkey breast is more than enough for this recipe and is very easy to work with especially when you buy it boneless.
+To lighten up this dish, I also serve this with an easy, 5 minute Korean cucumber salad (Oi Muchim), which is also just as flavorful.

 - Turkey: I like to use boneless turkey breast because it is super easy to work with, but turkey legs (dark meat) is just as delicious but you might need to de-bone it if you can't find it boneless.